-It is also good for an organisation that has a large number of volunteers to have a volunteer policy which clarifies how volunteers are recruited, reimbursed for expsenses, etc. to ensure consistency and fairness in working with volunteers.
+For a large food co-op, it is particularly useful to have a volunteer policy which clarifies how volunteers are recruited, reimbursed for expsenses, etc. to ensure consistency and fairness in working with volunteers.

-This role could be a paid position or one of the more experienced volunteers in the food co-op.
-This is a good way of maintaining continuity of the food co-op, and ensuring that tasks are reallocated if a volunteer leaves or takes time off.
+Appointing or hiring a co-ordinator to take over the administrative tasks of the co-op is a good way of maintaining continuity, and ensuring that tasks are reallocated if a volunteer leaves or takes time off.

 Some tasks that the volunteer co-ordinator could undertake are:

-Regular contact with the volunteer is important to ensure that both parties are happy with the work.
+A co-ordinator for the food co-op is often one of the more experienced volunteers in the co-op and can be a paid position.
+Regular contact between volunteers and the volunteer co-ordinator is important to ensure that both parties are happy with how things are going.
 How you do this will depend on how informal or formal you wish to be.
-Discussions can be run by the co-ordinator if there is one, or you might prefer to bring the volunteers together as a group to talk about how things are going.
-It is very important to praise volunteers, value their contribution, and find opportunities to celebrate successes.
+Discussions can be run by the co-ordinator if there is one, or you might prefer to host weekly group meet ups to talk about how things are going.
+What ever you choose, be sure to praise volunteers, value their contribution, and find opportunities to celebrate successes.

 Websites with Information for voluntary organisations